vava6024/DBnIM-Public/README.md

 dbni_Lab4
-  Personally my favorite lab, It simulates a bank transaction.
-Vaery fun to play around with the account amounts.
+  Personally my favorite lab, it simulates a bank transaction.
+Very fun to play around with the account amounts.